dannsam/xenko-docs/manual/game-studio/game-settings.md

 |-----------------|--------------
 | Texture quality | The texture quality when encoding textures. **Fast** uses the least CPU, but has the lowest quality.
 Higher settings might result in slower builds, depending on the target platform.

-### Physics settings
+## Physics settings

 ![Physics settings](media/physics-settings.png)

 | Property        | Description
 |-----------------|----------------
 | Flags           | **CollisionsOnly** disables [physics](../physics/index.md) except for collisions.
 For example, if this is enabled, objects aren't moved by gravity, but will still collide if you move them manually. **ContinuousCollisionDetection** prevents fast-moving entities erroneously moving through other entities.
 Note: other flags listed here aren't enabled yet, and will work in future versions.
 | Max sub steps   | The maximum number of simulations the the physics engine can run in a frame to compensate for slowdown.
 | Fixed time step | The length in seconds of a physics simulation frame.
 The default is 0.016667 (one sixtieth of a second).

-### Audio
+## Audio settings

 ![Audio settings](media/audio-settings.png)